melg8/connect/docs/project_description.md

 Ideas:
 1. Most of time (from 21 till 78) leveling process is in party setting.
+2. Which of data can be shared between different clients
+3. Which of computations can be eliminated while preserving bots behavior.

 Questions
 1. How detalized i want bot management be on larger scales?